avikejriwal/udacity_mle/proposal.md

 Autogluon provides an automated model selection and ensembling flow that optimizes for performance, so that will be used for a general-purpose predictor.

+The model can be trained in AWS SageMaker.
+Data can be stored in AWS S3 and prepared in a SageMaker Notebook instance with a Jupyter Notebook.
+Once a model is trained, it can be deployed to an endpoint in SageMaker to be used for live predictions through AWS Lambda.

 General concerns:

 - Interpretability: The given demographic data is minimal for users, and this model would be largely internally-facing, so this is not a major concern